ufechner7/Tethers.jl/docs/src/references.md

 with good documentation for explicit and implicit problems.

 ## Julia
-- [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) offers a unified interface to about 150 different solvers for a large range of problems.
+- [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) offers a unified interface to about 300 different solvers from about a dozen different categories for a large range of problems.
 It wraps many existing open-source and commercial solvers, that have been implemented in C++ or Fortran and adds a growing number of native Julia solvers, many of them state-of-the-art.
 - [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) is an acausal modeling framework for automatically parallelized scientific machine learning (SciML) in Julia.
 A computer algebra system for integrated symbolics for physics-informed machine learning and automated transformations of differential equations.
 - [KiteModels.jl](https://ufechner7.github.io/KiteModels.jl/stable/) implements kite models, connected to a tether for airborne wind energy applications.
 It uses the same algorithms as this tutorial, but it is not (yet) using ModelingToolkit.
 - [Working with Julia projects](https://ufechner7.github.io/2022/08/16/julia-projects.html) A must-read before creating your first project.